Business Term Loans

 Who Qualifies as the "Veteran" Owner

-The ownership requirement means the veteran must hold at least 51% equity and exercise day-to-day management control.
-Passive ownership alone doesn't qualify the business for veteran lending programs.
+The ownership requirement is straightforward and important.
+The veteran must hold at least 51% equity and exercise day-to-day management control.

 SBA Programs for Veteran-Owned Businesses

-The SBA offers veteran-owned businesses several dedicated program advantages, with SBA Veterans Advantage being the most direct financial benefit through reduced or eliminated guarantee fees.
-These programs layer on top of standard SBA loan products rather than replacing them.
+The SBA offers several dedicated program advantages to veteran-owned businesses.
+SBA Veterans Advantage provides the most direct financial benefit through reduced or eliminated guarantee fees.

 SBA Veterans Advantage

-SBA Veterans Advantage reduces the upfront guarantee fee for qualifying veteran-owned businesses on SBA 7(a) loans.
+SBA Veterans Advantage reduces the upfront guarantee fee for veteran-owned businesses.
 For loans at or below $150,000, the guarantee fee drops to 0%.
-Larger loans receive reduced fees compared to the standard SBA guarantee fee schedule, which can save thousands of dollars at closing on a $500K or $1M loan.

 SBA Express for Veteran-Owned Businesses